 Fellows have full access to the Mayo Medical Libraries, including more than 4,000 electronic journals with sophisticated literature search capabilities and vast research support.

-Clinical training focuses on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise or maintain general fitness.
+The focus of the fellowship's clinical training is on the evaluation and management of sports-related injuries and musculoskeletal problems that adversely affect a patient's ability to compete, exercise or maintain general fitness.
 Although the clinical focus is musculoskeletal, all aspects of a general sports medicine practice are encountered, such as exercise physiology, neurology, endocrinology, pulmonary and other medical aspects of sports.
 In general, these patients are seen in the Sports Medicine Center from 8 a.m. to 5:30 p.m., Monday through Friday.

-As the fellow progresses in clinical competency, he or she will begin his or her own continuity clinic several half-days each week, working under indirect supervision with immediate consultant availability.
+As fellows progress in clinical competency, they begin their own continuity clinic several half-days each week, working under indirect supervision with immediate consultant availability.
 The clinic schedule and types of procedures are progressed during the year based on the fellow's clinical competency.
-This facilitates advancement of the fellow's clinical skills under a model of progressive supervision.
+This facilitates the advancement of trainee clinical skills under a model of progressive supervision.

 The PM&R and orthopedic sports medicine staff instruct and assist fellows in developing differential diagnoses as well as sport- and patient-specific treatment plans for common complaints and injuries.

 - Indications for operative and nonoperative treatment of injuries

 - Evaluation and management of concussions as part of the Sports Medicine Center concussion program

 - Appropriate use of modalities and scientific rationale